-Throughout the Exodus, Moshe, who had been a leader - an adoptive son if you will - to Pharaoh, had performed tremendous miracles.
+Throughout the Exodus, Moshe (who had been a leader - an adoptive son if you will - to Pharaoh), had performed tremendous miracles.
 He touches a staff to the shores of the red Sea, and the waters part.
 He then touches it again, and it swallows Pharaoh's army.
-He goes up to a mountain and communes with YHWH and comes down with the tablets and the abundant commandments.
-Now, if you're an Israelite back then, do you believe this is because of who Moshe is, or who YHWH (an existence that frightens you) is?
+He goes up to a mountain and communes with YHWH, and returns with the tablets containing the Ten Commandments.
+Now, if you're an Israelite back then, do you believe this is because of who Moshe is, or who YHWH is?

 Exodus 17: 1 The whole community of the people of Isra'el left the Seen Desert, traveling in stages, as ADONAI had ordered, and camped at Refidim; but there was no water for the people to drink.
 2 The people quarreled with Moshe, demanding, "Give us water to drink!"
 But Moshe replied, "Why pick a fight with me?
 Why are you testing ADONAI?"
 3 However, the people were thirsty for water there and grumbled against Moshe, "For what did you bring us up from Egypt?
 To kill us, our children and our livestock with thirst?"
 4 Moshe cried out to ADONAI, "What am I to do with these people?
 They're ready to stone me!"